Skip to content

 Inheritance / trait bases visible no no need a query yes

-Find a pattern (if x && y) regex no yes overview only
+Find a structural pattern (if $X && $Y) regex no yes no

 Fixed cost regardless of repo size yes build index yes yes